 The bottom line here is that it’s all honey regardless of how finely ground the crystals are ground.

 If you’re looking for hiking foods, dehydrated honey is an ideal thing to take along.
-It can be used in beverages, it’s easy to carry and won’t add weight for your backpack and it has a very long shelf life.
+It can be used in beverages, it’s easy to carry, it won’t add weight to your backpack, and it has a very long shelf life.

 It’s ideal for camping trips as well as hiking, as you can easily store it and won’t have to add any extra weight to your camping gear.

 Dehydrated honey is also an excellent substitute for sugar in recipes and in food that we eat.
 We use dehydrated honey in place of sugar on “cinnamon toast”, in breakfast cereal, and in smoothies.
 It’s delicious and we love it.

 When you find a great deal of honey or run across a great flavor of honey, you can easily store it by dehydrating it.
 You won’t have to take up an entire shelf with a huge five-gallon bucket of honey if you dehydrate it and turn it into a powdered form.

 Once you get the hang of it, dehydrating honey is no different than dehydrating other things in and around the homestead.
 It’s fun to try it in recipes and juices as well as other beverages.

 How you rehydrate your honey is all up to you and you’ll find more ways than ever to enjoy your dehydrated honey once you get going on it.

 Hi, I’m Linda.
 I’m a mom, grandmother, homesteader.
 I love simple living and enjoy my life on a homestead where I garden, raise a variety of animals and strive for a life more like my grandparents lived.